Private Voice Lesson Level 3

 - Students are required to create notation and submit it in PDF format.
 Options include:

-- Notation software such as Finale, Sibelius, MuseScore (free), Dorico, etc.
+- Notation software (recommended option), such as Finale, Sibelius, Dorico, MuseScore (free), etc.

-- If using a MIDI keyboard controller, a sound source is also required.
+- If using a MIDI keyboard controller, a high-quality piano software instrument is also required.

-- If using a digital piano or keyboard workstation without built in speakers, an audio interface is also required.
+- If using a digital piano or keyboard workstation without built in speakers, an audio interface or amplifier is also required.

-- Students are required to capture their vocal performance digitally in high quality, as well as monitor their audio output.
+- Students are required to capture their vocal performance in high quality, as well as monitor audio output.
 Options include:

-- XLR microphone and audio interface (recommended option)
+- XLR microphone suitable for singing and audio interface (recommended option)

 General Course Requirements